pufferss/Odyo/README.md

 WELCOME TO ODYO !
-A PORTABLE YOUTUBE TO MP3 CONVERTER.
+A PORTABLE YOUTUBE CONVERTER.

 Installation Guide:
 - Download the latest release on github
 - Extract the archive wherever you want
-- Launch Odyo.exe
+- Launch the executable file

 Manual:
 - Oydo works for the three main platforms: Linux, Windows and MacOS